Application data

 3. General lookup data.

 I will show examples of each of the above in this post.
-Firstly, for user account data.
+In the next section I will show how to configure an application for seeding.

-In the Startup.cs source file, ensure that the data context id configured to your SQL data, and identity roles are configured in ConfigureServices() as shown:
+In the Startup.cs source file, ensure that the data context is configured to your SQL data in ConfigureServices() as shown:

 services.AddDbContext<ApplicationDbContext>(options =>